firefox-devtools/debugger/docs/getting-setup.md

 **What should I do if I get an error?**

-Yarn is still new; if you're experiencing any unusual errors with it, please comment on [this issue][yarn-issue].
+Yarn is still new; if you're experiencing any unusual errors with it, please leave a comment on [this issue][yarn-issue].

 ### Step 4.
-Start the Debugger
+Start the debugger

 Now that Firefox is open, let's start the development server.
 In a new terminal tab, run these commands: